Arshdeep6840/Data-Analysis--Projects/README.md

 pip install -r requirements.txt
 ```

-Each project contains its own README with detailed instructions.
+Each project contains a dedicated subfolder with a README and executable notebooks.

 ---

 ## **Contributing**

-We welcome contributions that align with best practices in data analytics, data engineering, or visualization.
-Please open an issue or submit a pull request.
+We welcome contributions that enhance analytical depth, improve reproducibility, or add business value.
+Please open an issue or submit a pull request per our contribution guidelines.

 ---